trento-project/agent/README.md

 > Be sure to add the `mockery` binary to your `$PATH` environment variable so that `make` can find it.
 That usually comes with configuring `$GOPATH`, `$GOBIN`, and adding the latter to your `$PATH`.

 > Please note that the `trento agent` component requires to be running on
 > the OS (_not_ inside a container) so, while it is technically possible to run `trento agent`
 > commands in the container, it makes little sense because most of its internals
 > require direct access to the host of the HA Cluster components.

+## Fake Agent ID

+In some circunstances, having a fake Agent ID might be useful, specially during development and testing stages.
+The hidden `force-agent-id` flag is available for that.

+Here an example on how to use it:

+`./trento-agent start --force-agent-id "800ddd9b-8497-493f-b9fa-1bd6c9afb230"`

+> Don't use this flag on production systems, as the agent ID must be unique by definition and any change affects the whole Trento usage.

 ## Fact gathering plugin system